opencontainers/web/content/charter.md

 * a.
 The TOB is responsible for managing conflicts and any cross-project or high-level issues that cannot be resolved in the TDC for OCI Specifications or OCI Projects.
 * b.
 The TOB shall be composed of individuals elected for their expertise and contribution to the advancement of container technologies.
 Anyone may be elected to the TOB, regardless of whether the individual is an OCI Member or OCI TDC participant.
 It is intended that TOB members shall be technical experts that are considered thought leaders in the ecosystem.
 An elected TOB member is elected as an individual and not as a representative of their employer.
 TOB members may not designate alternative representatives.
 * c.
 TOB members shall be split into two groups, serving for a term of two years on a staggered basis, where one group is elected each year.
 The initial TOB will have four (4) TOB members who will only serve for a term of one year and three TOB members that serve for a term of two years.
 * d.
 The initial TOB shall be established through a nomination and election process.
-The first group of four (4) TOB members shall be nominated and elected by the current TDC maintainers and serve for a period of one (1) year.
+The first group of four (4) TOB members shall be nominated and elected by the current TDC Members and serve for a period of one (1) year.
 The second group of three (3) TOB members shall be nominated and elected by the OCI Members and serve for a period of two (2) years.
 * e.
 Initial elections of TOB members shall be done using the Condorcet method through the Cornell online service (http://civs.cs.cornell.edu/).
 The TOB may change the methodology or service used in future elections via a two-thirds approval vote of the then-serving TOB.
 * f.
 The TOB shall meet on an as-needed basis, in a timely manner after issues are directed to the TOB from the TDC.
 TOB meetings may be held in-person or via electronic conferencing.
 * g.
 Issues referred to the TOB should be given appropriate time for TOB members to evaluate the issue, the positions of the TDC, the positions of users and sufficient time to explore compromise solutions.
 It is expected an appropriate review should require at least a two-week review period, though it is recognized some time-critical circumstances may call for a shorter review (e.g. security issues).